How does laser hair removal work?

 However, this is a temporary effect and by completing your scheduled laser treatment sessions, the remaining percentage of hairs are much finer and lighter in color.
 Factors such as skin color, hair color, and hair type all play a role in the effectiveness of laser hair removal.

 It is important to have realistic expectations and understand that multiple treatments may be necessary to achieve the desired results.
 In addition, it is important to follow the aftercare instructions provided by your practitioner to reduce the risk of side effects and ensure optimal results.

 Skin irritation, Redness, and Swelling after Laser Hair Removal

-Yes, skin irritation, redness, and swelling are common side effects of laser hair removal.
-These side effects are typically mild and temporary, lasting anywhere from a few hours to a couple of days.
-To reduce the risk of side effects, it is important to follow the aftercare instructions provided by your practitioner, such as avoiding sun exposure, using soothing lotions, and avoiding heat exposure (hot shower, sauna, etc.).
+Yes, skin irritation, redness and swelling are commonly reported side effects of laser hair removal.
+These usually mild effects last anywhere from a few hours to several days but should always be followed up on by your practitioner’s aftercare instructions such as avoiding sun exposure, using soothing lotions and avoiding heat sources (hot shower, sauna etc.).

 It is essential to consult with an expert laser treatment or your dermatologist before stopping laser hair removal treatments